lofcz/LlmTornado/README.md

 OpenAI, Anthropic, Google, DeepSeek, Cohere, Mistral, Azure, and Groq are currently supported, along with any OpenAI-compatible inference servers, such as [Ollama](https://github.com/ollama/ollama).
 Check the full Feature Matrix [here](https://github.com/lofcz/LlmTornado/blob/master/FeatureMatrix.md). 👈

+Tornado also acts as an _API harmonizer_ for these Providers.
+For example, if a request accidentally passes `temperature` to a reasoning model, where such an argument is not supported, we take care of that, to maximize the probability of the call succeeding.
+This applies to various whims of the Providers, such as `developer_message` vs `system_prompt` (in Tornado there is just a `System` role for Messages), Google having completely different endpoints for embedding multiple texts at once, and many other annoyances.

 ⭐ Awesome things you can do with Tornado:
 - [Chat with your documents](https://github.com/lofcz/LlmTornado/blob/61d2a4732c88c45d4a8c053204ecdef807c34652/LlmTornado.Demo/ChatDemo.cs#L722-L757)
 - [Voice call with AI using your microphone](https://github.com/lofcz/LlmTornado/blob/61d2a4732c88c45d4a8c053204ecdef807c34652/LlmTornado.Demo/ChatDemo.cs#L905-L968)